Discrete Laplace and transition operators over non-Archimedean ordered fields: Estimates on eigenvalues

 where $c_1, c_2\in \K$, such that $\langle f,1\rangle=0$.
 Let us denote $V_{12}=V\setminus\{z_1,z_2\}$.
 Then $f(x)=0$ for $x\in V_{12}$.

 We have $\langle f, f\rangle=c_1^2\weight (z_1)+c_2^2\weight(z_2)$ and, due to the Green formula,

 Therefore, $\R(f)=1$.
-Then from Lemma \ref{Rq} follows, that $\lambda_1\preceq 1$ and $\alpha_1\succeq~0$. \end{proof} Further in this subsection we discuss Cheeger constant for OF-graphs.
+Then from Lemma \ref{Rq} follows, that $\lambda_1\preceq 1$ and $\alpha_1\succeq~0$. \end{proof} Further in this subsection we discuss Cheeger constant for graphs over ordered fields.
 Cheeger isoperimetric constant was firstly introduced by Jeff Cheeger for manifolds in \cite{Cheeger} and then generalized to graphs (see e.g. \cite{BauerJost}, \cite{Chung}).

 Firstly, we introduce the following notations for $\emptyset\ne S\subset V$:

 and